bitv-api/bitv-api.github.io/source/index.html.md

 `order-id=1234567890`

-**5. Concatenate the parameters using the character "&" according to the above order.**
+**5. In the above order, connect the parameters using the character "&"**

-`AccessKeyId=e2xxxxxx-99xxxxxx-84xxxxxx-7xxxx&SignatureMethod=HmacSHA256&SignatureVersion=2&Timestamp=2017-05-11T15%3A19%3A30&order-id=1234567890`
+`AccessKeyId=e2xxxxxx-99xxxxxx-84xxxxxx-7xxxx&SignatureMethod=HmacSHA256&SignatureVersion=2&Timestamp=2017-05-11T15% 3A19%3A30&order-id=1234567890`

-**6. Create the final string for signature calculation as follows:**
+**6. compose the final string for the signature calculation as follows**

 `GET\n`